-Ingredients: kudzu blossoms, sugar, water, pectin, lemon juice
+Ingredients: kudzu blossoms, pure cane sugar, water, pectin, lemon juice

 FEINGOLD Stage 1 accepted